Explore Military Tools for ArcGIS

 Create range rings interactively

-You'll use the Distance and Direction tool again, but this time you'll use it to map the range of the U.S. 321st Artillery Regiment from its current position near Mounblainville.
+You will use the Distance and Direction tool again, but this time you will use it to map the range of the U.S. 321st Artillery Regiment from its current position near Mounblainville.
 The unit's 75-mm guns are needed to support the attack on Hill 223.

 You want to know whether the guns' effective range for shrapnel artillery rounds (6.5 kilometers) and high-explosive rounds (7.4 kilometers) can reach both the OBJ HILL 223 and the railroad tracks, the objective following the attack on Hill 223.
 Shrapnel rounds are designed to neutralize enemy personnel, while high-explosive rounds are designed to destroy obstacles and fortifications, such as barbed wire and machine gun nests.